 No, you don’t need to update your current passport with your new address.
 However, if you have a passport application that is currently in process, and you’d like to change your mailing address, please contact the National Passport Information Center at 1-877-487-2778.

 We sent you a letter or email because we need more information from you before we continue processing your passport.
 The letters and emails all have specialized instructions for your case that you should follow.
 If you’re having a hard time understanding what it means, Respond to a Letter or Email might be able to help you.

 You can upgrade your application from routine processing to expedited processing for an additional $60.
-You may also choose to add express delivery of your completed passport for an additional $15.89.
+You may also choose to add a 1-2 delivery service of your completed passport book for an additional $15.89.
 One to two day delivery is not available for passport cards.
 We only send cards via First Class Mail.